parthendo/8085-Emulator/README.md

 # 8085-Emulator

-##Section 1: Introduction
+## Section 1: Introduction
 In computing, an emulator is hardware or software that enables one computer system to behave like another computer system.
 An emulator typically enables the host system to run software or use peripheral devices designed for the guest system.

 The current project at hand is an 8085-emulator which mimics the functionality of the 8-bit microprocessor.
 The 8085 microprocessor was introduced in 1976, it consisted of 8-bit data bus, registers and single byte instructions.
 The emulator provides a terminal to run assembly language instructions and produce outputs similar to the one obtained while working on the individual microprocessor.
 The emulator supports several arithmetic, increment/decrement and loading commands belonging to the 8-bit and 16-bit domain.
 Apart from this, the emulator also features a debugger which can set breakpoints and query the memory and the registers at a given instance to justify the working of the emulator.

 Along with this, we also provide two sample programs displaying bubble-sort and addition of two numbers to display the working of the emulator.
 The document is organised in the given order, section 2 lays an emphasis on the documentation required to understand the modules inside the emulator.
 Section 3 describes the testing scenario displaying the logic-based testing strategy where we try to display the chosen predicates follow the CACC criteria.

-##Section 2: 8085-Emulator
+## Section 2: 8085-Emulator
 There are 5 basic modules which constitute the entire functionality of the emulator.
 The 8-bit and the 16-bit commands can be categorized into four basic modules i.e.
-i.   arithmetic instructions
+1.   arithmetic instructions
-ii.  jump instructions
+1.  jump instructions
-iii. load instructions
+1. load instructions
-iv.  logical instructions
+1.  logical instructions

 All the instructions mentioned above utilize the fifth module which consist the basic tools required to support all the other modules.

-* tool.h: The current file consists the definition to the functions below
+1. tool.h: The current file consists the definition to the functions below
  * validityData: Takes an 8-bit data and checks for its validity
  * hexAdd: Takes two 8-bit numbers as input and adds them and set the flag registers accordingly
  * hexSub: Takes two 8-bit numbers as input and subtracts them and set the flag registers accordingly